High School Internships

 It is the applicant’s responsibility to see that 2 different individuals each submit a completed recommendation form.
 Recommendation forms are to be submitted directly by the referees.
 It is important that applicants understand that their applications will not be considered complete unless both of their referees have completed and sent recommendation forms.

 Completed forms can be submitted by email or by US Mail.

 E-mail Submissions may be sent to Jeane Bennett-O'Dea: Jeane.Bennett-ODea@oneonta.edu

 Biological Field Station

 Cooperstown, NY 13326

-Housing is not currently available at the BFS; please consider this before applying for an internship if you are not within commuting distance of the SUNY Oneonta Campus or the Biological Field Station (north of Cooperstown, NY).
+Housing is not currently available at the BFS for high school students; please consider this before applying for an internship if you are not within commuting distance of the SUNY Oneonta Campus or the Biological Field Station (north of Cooperstown, NY).
 See the FAQs for more housing and transportation information.